agarwalamn/pushinit/README.md

 # A Javascript CLI interface to push repo to github directory

-## Initializes and created github repo and push it..
+## Initializes and creates github repo and push to it..